Tunbridge Wells Cricket Club

 Tunbridge Wells Cricket Club is an amateur cricket club in Royal Tunbridge Wells, Kent, England.
 It was founded in 1782 and they play their home matches at the Nevill Ground.
 As of 2019 they play in the Kent Cricket League Premier Division.

 History

 Tunbridge Wells Cricket Club was founded in 1782.
-They first started playing cricket on the Higher Common Ground in Tunbridge Wells.
-In 1882, to commemorate their centenary, they played a match against Marylebone Cricket Club.
+They first started playing cricket at the Higher Common Ground in Tunbridge Wells.
+In 1882, to commemorate their centenary, they played a match against the Marylebone Cricket Club.